 Other physical evidence includes fresh claw marks on favoured territorial trees, fresh urine and scat (tiger faeces).
 These are often accompanied by scrapes in the earth, particularly visible on the dusty tracks.
 Your guides can assess these to give a rough time of when the tiger was present.
 Along with pugs this evidence has particular relevance as tigers are extremely territorial.
 Their boundaries are closely guarded and maintained with scratch marks and scent marking on prominent trees and other landmarks.

 A male’s territory will overlap those of mature females.
-Whereas a tigress may allow her daughters/sisters to share some territory, a mature male will never tolerate the presence of another.
+Whereas a tigress may allow her daughters/sisters to share some territory, a mature male will never tolerate another male.
 When related females encounter one another, it’s a terse and grumpy affair, especially so if they have cubs.

 What is the tiger safari?

 The usual way to see the park is in a tourist vehicle – a Suzuki Gypsy, shown below.
 These are smaller than African safari Toyota Land Cruisers and Land Rover Defenders.
 However, they are simple, rugged, open-top 4x4s built by Maruti and they are the safari vehicle of choice for all India’s national parks.
 Some high-end camps and lodges are using larger TATA safari vehicles, but these are almost too large for the narrow tracks.

 If you’re serious about your wildlife photography, pay the ‘exclusivity supplement’ and have a maximum of two passengers in the back.
 It’s amazing how much room your camera bags and equipment take up.
 If you’re just wildlife watching or your equipment is small and limited then you could have a maximum of 4 people.